Strunzdesign/snet-gateway/doc/protocol.md

-# [DRAFT] Description of the gateway access protocol
+# Description of the gateway access protocol
 This document describes the protocol to talk to an s-net gateway entity.
 In this document and in the source code, such software is referred to as a "gateway client".